Flow Equivariant Recurrent Neural Networks: Flow Equivariant Recurrent Neural Networks

 We finally note that since the hidden state lives on the product group $V \times G$, and the input is similarly lifted to the product group, one can simply stack these layers, replacing the lifting convolution with another flow convolution and maintain flow equivariance.
 Since a composition of equivariant maps is itself an equivariant map \citep{kondor2018generalization}, a deep FERNN is also flow equivariant (provided all non-linearities, normalization layers, and other additional architectural components are additionally flow equivariant -- we refer readers to \citep{bronstein2021geometric} for an extensive review).

 \paragraph{Practical Implementation.} We note that exact equivariance requires that the group $V$ be closed under the action of the flow on the output.
-In theory, this can be satisfied by many constructions, but in practice, we cannot lift our hidden state to an infinite dimensional group on a machine with finite memory.
+In theory, this can be satisfied by many constructions, but in practice, we cannot lift our hidden state to an infinite dimensional group.
 Therefore, similar to prior work \citep{worrall2019deepscalespacesequivariancescale}, we implement a truncated version of the group $V$, and incur equivariance error at the boundaries.
 Furthermore, in the majority of experiments in this work, we define the flow convolution to not mix the $V$ channels at all, explicitly: $\gW^i_k\!\bigl(\nu, g\bigr) = \delta_{\nu=e}\gW^i_k\!\bigl(g\bigr)$.
 We find that this is beneficial to not propagate errors between the $\nu$ channels induced by the truncation, similar to prior work on scale equivariance \citep{sosnovik2020scaleequivariantsteerablenetworks}.
+In Appendix \S \ref{appendix:kth_variable_velocity} we demonstrate cases where including $V$-mixing helps modeling inter-velocity interactions (e.g. object collisions).